ClaudiuHBann/IStream/README.md

 Fast and easy-to-use single-header parser with a simple format for C++20 and NO dependencies.

-This library is at its best when used for networking purposes because of it's fast parsing and very small resulted stream of bytes.
+This library is all about speedy data parsing, churning out super small byte streams.

 ## Table of Contents